• Skip to primary navigation

 Mysore is a busy town with many grand heritage buildings, the main City palace was built in 1897 by Henry Irwin, it is open to visitors every day, on Sunday night after 19.00 the palace is lit up, it looks even better than Harrods!
 The Deveraja market is well worth visiting.
 There is a small railway museum near to the station.
 The government silk factory is open to the public.

-In the evening take a drive up Chamundi hill, there is a Hindu temple at the top, and a large Nandi bull with his own priest, the view of Mysore from the top is lovely, en route visit the Lalith Mahal Palace, built in 1931 for the Maharajahs non -vegetarian guests, it is now rather faded and run by the government tourist board, but has some fascinating rooms.
+In the evening take a drive up Chamundi hill, there is a Hindu temple at the top, and a large Nandi bull with his own priest, the view of Mysore from the top is lovely.
 A short drive from Mysore is the magnificently carved Kesava temple at Somnathapur, the drive from Srirangapatnam via Bannur is lovely passing a couple of lakes.
 Srirangapatnam is located 14ks north of Mysore, here on an island in the Cauvery river a major battle took place between Tipu Sultan and the British led by Colonel Wellesley, Tipu Sultan was killed on 4th May 1799, the remains of the fort can still be seen and the beautiful Summer Palace built in 1784 has some fine murals.
-Tipu Sultan is buried at the Gumbaz with his family.
-The Ranganathittu bird sanctuary is situated 2 km away from the fort; here boats can be hired to observe the birds and crocodiles.

 Day 19/20